Does the recent market volatility have you worried?

 There is no downside risk protection built into index funds which makes them very difficult for investors to stay invested through the ups and the downs.

 Also, many index funds employ a market-cap weighted strategy.
 That means by default you may own more of a sector than you should.
-For example, as technology shares become inflated and overpriced, you will own more technology simply by being invested in the index fund.
+For example, when technology stocks become inflated and overpriced, you will own more technology simply by being invested in the index fund.

-I’m a big believer in having a built-in risk management strategy for your portfolio.
-The less volatility you experience over time, the better the outcome will be and the better you will sleep at night.
+However, I’m a big believer of building smart and active risk management into your portfolio.
+The less volatility you experience over time, the better the outcome will be and the better chance you will stick to the strategy.

 Action Step: For your serious money, consider a risk-adjusted investment strategy rather than an index fund.